dylan-lang/opendylan/documentation/core-reference/source/numbers.rst

 object-hash *object* => *hash-id* *hash-state*

 The hash function for the equivalence predicate *==*.
-The return values are of the same types as the return values of *merge-hash-codes*.
+The return values are of the same types as the return values of :drm:`merge-hash-codes`.

 Iteration constructs
 --------------------